Postgraduate Computer Science and Information Technology and a Bachelor of Science in Geographic Information Systems and

 Computers have become one of the most important fundamental building blocks of human society.
 They play an important role in almost all sectors of society, this includes education, health, infrastructure, communication, transport, trade, and information.
 The underlined importance of computers in these sectors of human society has created the need to create links and channels that aid the transfer and sharing of data and information from one computer to the next, or from one sector of society to the other sector.
 The transfer and sharing of data and information can be extended across geographical boundaries, this may include boundaries within the city, town or province.
 Data and information can also be shared across the state or country lines of communication; this may extend from one continent to the other.
 The wide range of data transfer and sharing by computers can only be achieved through the creation of computer networks.
 Computer networks are defined as the interconnection of two or more computers in order to communicate and share available resources.

 The concepts of computer networks in this article will include, a basic description of a computer network, the components of a network and the basic uses of a network.

 What is a Computer Network?

-A computer network consists of two or more computing devices that are connected in order to share the components of the network (its resources) and the information and data you store there.
+A computer network consists of two or more computing devices that are connected in order to share the components of the network (its resources) and the information and data that is stored there.
 The most basic computer network consists of just two connected computing devices.
-It can be expanded when additional computers and devices join and add their resources to the network.
-It is worth noting, computing devices are not confined to Laptops and Desktop computers, but can include other devices such as; Mobile phones, Printers, Tablets, Switches, Headsets, Smartwatches, TVs, and many other network-connected devices.
+It can be expanded when additional computers and devices are connected and add their resources to the network.
+It is worth noting, computing devices are not confined to laptops and desktop computers, but can also include other electronic devices such as; mobile phones, printers, tablets, switches, headsets, smartwatches, TVs, and many other network-connected devices.

 Types of Computer Networks

 - Local Area Network (LAN)

 - Campus Area Network (CAN)